The automorphism group and limit set of a bounded domain I: the finite type case: Semisimple Lie groups and symmetric spaces

 \begin{lemma} Each $G_i$ is a closed subgroup of $G$ and $G$ is the almost direct product of $G_1,\dots, G_n$. \end{lemma}

 \begin{proof} This is a well known fact, but here is a proof.
 By the Campbell-Baker-Hausdorff formula (see~\cite[Appendix B, Section 4]{K2002}) distinct pairs of $G_1,\dots, G_n$ commute.
-So distinct pairs of $G_1,\dots, G_n$ have intersection in $Z(G)$ and hence are finite.
+So distinct pairs of $G_1,\dots, G_n$ have intersection in $Z(G)$ and hence have finite intersection.
 The Campbell-Baker-Hausdorff formula also implies that the map